Limmer Boots Review: Everything You Need to Know

 Limmer was founded by Peter Limmer in 1919 in Intervale, New Hampshire.
 To this day that is where the Limmer Custom boot is made by the posterity of Peter Limmer and a few others (Peter Limmer & Son Inc. was recently sold to Chris Sawyer and Adam Lane-Olsen.)
 The Limmer Custom is what started it all.

-The Limmer Standard, on the other hand, is made in Germany by Meindl and is a replica of the world-famous Custom.
+But there’s also the Limmer Standard boot.
+The Limmer Standard is made in Germany by Meindl and is a replica of the world-famous Custom.
 While it is not built exactly as the Custom, it remains a solid leather backpacking boot.
 Meindl is also a family-owned business and has produced the Standard in partnership with Limmer for decades.

 But which is better?
 And what should you know before spending $500 or more on “the world’s most sought-after boot”?